m-31/qedeq/QedeqBuild/readme.txt

 and UTF-8 text files out of QEDEQ XML files.
 The QEDEQ files can be checked for syntactic correctness.
 Also part of this suite is a semantical checker for some finite models of set theory.
 So you can check which formula is valid in which model.
+Newly integrated is a proof checker that can verify the integrity of simple formal proofs.

 Samples and a script with the beginning of axiomatic set theory are included.
 See "doc/math/qedeq_set_theory_v1.pdf" for the script.